Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-t1LfyNfuMVQ,218.32,236.16.md

 ### Transcript

-> epics games launcher there'll be an option there's like a little cog wheel and then you press it and there's like a drop-down list or something and in that list there will be like an option for you to be able to disable cloud safes
+> can I disable cloud saves yes so in the epics games launcher there'll be an option there's like a little cog wheel and then you press it and there's like a drop-down list or something and in that list there will be like an option for you to be able to disable cloud safes should I back up my saves before trying